MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

    ![Blue spheres](media/blue-spheres-digital-anchor.PNG "Blue spheres")

    >[!TIP]
    >On HoloLens 2, you can use your hand to directly select and place a digital anchor when authoring a guide.
-See [Manipulating holograms](https://docs.microsoft.com/dynamics365/mixed-reality/guides/hololens-authoring#place-your-holograms) for more information.
+See [Place your holograms](https://docs.microsoft.com/dynamics365/mixed-reality/guides/hololens-authoring#place-your-holograms) for more information.

 5. Take a picture of where you placed the digital anchor to help the operator find the anchor.